Reviews You Can Rely On

 Ample Cushioning

 While most hiking socks are designed to be comfortable, some contenders stand out better than others.
-Those with the most underfoot cushioning are typically best suited for technical trails or wearing around home/camp after a long day on the trail.
-The Smartwool Classic Mountaineer Maximum Cushion is a favorite for this application.
+Those with the most underfoot cushioning are typically best suited for technical trails or wearing around home or camp after a long day on the trail.
+The Smartwool Classic Mountaineer Maximum Cushion and REI Co-op Merino Wool Expedition are favorites for this application.
+However, the Darn Tough Hiker Full Cushion is a little thinner but still provides a ton of soft cushion for your feet.

 hiking socks - here's a comparison of the full cushion pairs that we tested. on the...